DavidWells/PostCSS-tutorial/README.md

 create-react-app postcss-example
 # change into the postcss-example directory
 cd postcss-example
-# eject the app to expose dependancies and configuration files
+# eject the app to expose dependencies and configuration files
 npm run eject
 ```